 Nevertheless, in the late nineteenth century and early twentieth century, “go big or go home” was often the right strategy.
-Henry Ford’s moving assembly line was specifically designed to drive down the average cost of his cars, so that he could sell them at the lowest possible price.
-This technology implies a high rate of production.
+Henry Ford developed the moving assembly line in order to drive down the average cost of his cars, so that he could sell them at the lowest possible price.
+His technology required a high rate of production.
 In 1914, the first full year of operation for the moving assembly line, Ford produced more than 300,000 cars — more than all other American manufacturers combined.
 Andrew Carnegie recognized that the most efficient steel mills were larger than current demand conditions warranted.
 He built them anyway, and then put his energies into selling the steel.

 The tendency for oligopoly or monopoly to prevail when an industry’s production is characterized by increasing returns has an interesting implication: very large fortunes can be made in these industries.
 This was certainly the case in the United States.

 In 1900 there were 22 fortunes that were as great as those of a modern-day billionaire.
 Nine of these fortunes were made by building and operating railroads, a new technology that displayed increasing returns to scale.
 Five more were made in finance, which chiefly meant railroad finance.
 One fortune belonged to Andrew Carnegie, who exploited the increasing returns to scale inherent in the new steelmaking technologies.